-- (2) The Work Permit Board, the Business Staffing Plan Board or the Cayman Brac and Little Cayman Immigration Board shall in respect of restricted areas of employment, grant or renew work permits in accordance with a quota to be fixed by the Cabinet, which quota shall be gazetted. - 62.
-The Board or the Director of WORC, as the case may be, shall give priority to employers who show a special need for work permits for domestic helpers.
+- 61. (1) The Cabinet may, by Order, designate certain professions, trades, businesses, occupations, vocations and types of employment, as restricted areas of employment for the purposes of section 55(2) but an Order made under this subsection has no effect unless it is subsequently approved by the Legislative Assembly. - (2) The Work Permit Board, the Business Staffing Plan Board or the Cayman Brac and Little Cayman Immigration Board shall in respect of restricted areas of employment, grant or renew work permits in accordance with a quota to be fixed by the Cabinet, which quota shall be gazetted.